gajus/eslint-plugin-jsdoc/README.md

 key nor the value will be reported.
 Thus in `check-types`, this fact can be used to allow both `object` and `Object` if one has a `preferredTypes` key `object: 'Object'` and `Object: 'object'`.

+<a name="eslint-plugin-jsdoc-settings-structuredtags"></a>
+### <code>structuredTags</code>

+An object indicating tags whose types and names/namepaths (whether defining or referencing namepaths) will be checked, subject to configuration.
+If the tags have predefined behavior or `allowEmptyNamepaths` behavior, this option will override that behavior for any specified tags, though this option can also be used for tags without predefined behavior.
+Its keys are tag names and its values are objects with the following optional properties:
+  - `name` - String set to one of the following:
+    - `"text"` - When a name is present, plain text will be allowed in the name position (non-whitespace immediately after the tag and whitespace), e.g., in `@throws This is an error`, "This" would normally be the name, but "text" allows non-name text here also.
+This is the default.
+    - `"namepath-defining"` - As with `namepath-referencing`, but also indicates the tag adds a namepath to definitions, e.g., to prevent `no-undefined-types` from reporting references to that namepath.
+    - `"namepath-referencing"` - This will cause any name position to be checked to ensure it is a valid namepath.
+You might use this to ensure that tags which normally allow free text, e.g., `@see` will instead require a namepath.
+    - `false` - This will disallow any text in the name position.
+  - `type`:
+      - `true` - Allows valid types within brackets.
+This is the default.
+      - `false` - Explicitly disallows any brackets or bracketed type.
+You might use this with `@throws` to suggest that only free form text is being input or with `@augments` (for jsdoc mode) to disallow Closure-style bracketed usage along with a required namepath.
+  - `required` - Array of one of the following (defaults to an empty array, meaning none are required):
+    - One or both of the following strings (if both are included, then both are required):
+      - `"name"` - Indicates that a name position is required (not just that if present, it is a valid namepath).
+You might use this with `see` to insist that a value (or namepath, depending on the `name` value) is always present.
+      - `"type"` - Indicates that the type position (within curly brackets) is required (not just that if present, it is a valid type).
+You might use this with `@throws` or `@typedef` which might otherwise normally have their types optional.
+See the type groups 3-5 above.
+    - `"typeOrName"` - Must have either type (e.g., `@throws {aType}`) or name (`@throws Some text`); does not require that both exist but disallows just an empty tag.

 <a name="eslint-plugin-jsdoc-advanced"></a>
 ## Advanced